 The canopy was one shot clear part.
 It is hard to see it, but the meter panel is reproduced in decal.

 First, what if the inking in Silver to try?
 Thinking am I a genius?
 The silver particles became the lump, and it failed, useless.

 After all, I did the inking in light gray.
-I think moderate inking is effective to 1/144 scale airplane.
+I think moderate inking is effective for 1/144 scale airplanes.

-I think newer Revell 1/144 F-14A is a very good kit.
+I think the newer Revell 1/144 F-14A is a very good kit.
 You had better check and choose the best in the released many 1/144’s from other companies.
-There seem to be many kits having a hard time to fix details.
+There seem to be many kits having a hard time fixing details.